Joint Light Tactical Vehicle program: Engineering and Manufacturing Development phase

 On 23 August 2012, the Army and Marine Corps selected the Lockheed Martin JLTV, the Oshkosh L-ATV, and the AM General BRV-O as the winners of the EMD phase of the competition.
 The three companies were awarded a contract to build 22 prototype vehicles in 27 months to be judged by the services.
-Losing bidder Navistar filed a protest with the Government Accountability Office over the evaluation criteria on 31 August 2012; the company withdrew the protest on 4 September 2012.
+Losing bidder Navistar filed a protest with the Government Accountability Office over the evaluation criteria later that month; the company withdrew the protest in September 2012.

 On 27 August 2013, the Army and Marine Corps announced that full-scale testing of JLTV prototypes would begin the following week.
 Each company delivered 22 vehicles and six trailers to Aberdeen Proving Ground, Maryland, and Yuma Proving Ground, Arizona.
 Previous testing had already put the vehicles through more than 400 ballistic and blast tests on armor testing samples, underbody blast testing, and more than 1,000 miles in shakedown testing.
 Soldiers from the Army Test and Evaluation Command and personnel from the Defense Department's Office of Test and Evaluation put the vehicles through realistic and rigorous field testing during 14 months of government performance testing.
 Testing was to be completed by FY 2015, with a production contract to be awarded to a single vendor for nearly 55,000 vehicles.
-On 3 September 2013, full-pace, full-scope JLTV testing began at Aberdeen Proving Ground, Yuma Proving Ground, and Redstone Arsenal, Alabama.
+In September 2013, full-pace, full-scope JLTV testing began at Aberdeen Proving Ground, Yuma Proving Ground, and Redstone Arsenal, Alabama.

 On 1 October 2013, the Defense Department Inspector General launched a year-long audit of the JLTV program.
 It was one of about a dozen acquisition programs outlined in the FY 2014 "audit plan".
 The audit was to determine whether Army and Marine Corps officials were overseeing and managing the program effectively before low-rate production began.
 A June 2013 report by the Congressional Research Service estimates the program cost at $23 billion, or $400,000 per vehicle; military leaders contend the unit cost at $250,000.

 The Army planned to issue a RFP to companies interested in bidding for production contracts in mid-November 2014 and to pick a winner possibly by July 2015.
 Discrepancies in unit cost have been attributed to different methods for analyzing cost.
 The Inspector General report concludes program officials "appropriately assessed the affordability" of the effort, and that average unit production cost remains stable at $250,000.
 All three vehicles completed limited user testing and production readiness reviews by mid-November 2014.